lucknite7-sketch/someday/README.md

 # someday
-i want to be hacker
+i want to be hacker :p